alterxyz/easy-dify-cookbook/hack/agent_in_workflow.md

 # Dify Agent inside Chatflow or Workflow

+This demo is intended for a one-time invocation of Agent.
+You should reference the returned `response_text`

 Use a code block, and set all necessary parameters.

 The code I use for the code block is here: